east-sussex-county-council/Escc.EastSussexGovUK/Design.md

 	  </system.webServer>
 	</configuration>

 The `ViewSelector` class controls which master page or layout is used.
 For WebForms applications it is called from the `MasterPageModule` shown in the configuration sample above.
 In MVC applications, `ViewSelector` is called in the `~\Views\_ViewStart.cshtml` file.
 It selects the master page based on a number of criteria, including the `web.config` settings mentioned above.
-It can also be called by a specific request to `choose.ashx` (deprecated).

 In an MVC application you can't see the `ViewStart.cshtml` file because it's implemented as an embedded resource.
 You can create your own `ViewStart.cshtml` if you need to add additional code, but you'll need to copy [the call to ViewSelector](https://github.com/east-sussex-county-council/Escc.EastSussexGovUK/blob/master/Escc.EastSussexGovUK.Mvc/Views/_ViewStart.cshtml) into your new file to continue to apply the correct layout.